-Context of and specific resources for assessment Assessment must ensure access to: real/authentic or simulated tasks, materials and texts in appropriate and relevant contexts where the maths content is highly embedded specialised calculators and software where required At this level the learner works autonomously and uses and evaluates a broad range of support resources Method(s) of assessment The following suggested assessment methods are suitable for this unit: portfolio of work completed by the learner demonstrating the ability to: identify mathematical concepts and techniques related to own personal, further study or employment needs select and use mathematical concepts, techniques and problem solving techniques to analyse and solve highly embedded mathematical problems related to own needs oral and written questioning to assess the ability to communicate the mathematical concepts and problem solving techniques used and the outcomes achieved
+- real/authentic or simulated tasks, materials and texts in appropriate and relevant contexts where the maths content is highly embedded - specialised calculators and software where required

+At this level the learner works autonomously and uses and evaluates a broad range of support resources

+The following suggested assessment methods are suitable for this unit:

+- portfolio of work completed by the learner demonstrating the ability to: - identify mathematical concepts and techniques related to own personal, further study or employment needs - select and use mathematical concepts, techniques and problem solving techniques to analyse and solve highly embedded mathematical problems related to own needs - oral and written questioning to assess the ability to communicate the mathematical concepts and problem solving techniques used and the outcomes achieved

-Unit Code VU22445 Unit Title Investigate current issues Unit Descriptor This unit describes the skills required to develop knowledge of national and international current affairs.
-Employability Skills This unit contains employability skills.
+Unit Title Investigate current issues

+Unit DescriptorThis unit describes the skills required to develop knowledge of national and international current affairs.

 Application of the Unit This unit applies to learners wishing to develop and broaden their knowledge of current national and international issues as a means of developing their literacy and numeracy skills.

-Where application is as part of the Certificate II in General Education for Adults, it is recommended that application is integrated with the delivery and assessment of Core Skills reading and writing units VU22414 Engage with a range of complex texts for learning purposes and VU22419 Create a range of complex texts for learning purposes .
-Element Performance Criteria Elements describe the essential outcomes of a unit of competency.
+Where application is as part of the Certificate II in General Education for Adults, it is recommended that application is integrated with the delivery and assessment of Core Skills reading and writing units VU22414 Engage with a range of complex texts for learning purposes and VU22419 Create a range of complex texts for learning purposes.

+Elements describe the essential outcomes of a unit of competency.
 Elements describe actions or outcomes that are demonstrable and assessable.

 Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
 Where bold/italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
 Assessment of performance is to be consistent with the evidence guide.

-1 Describe a current issue 1.1 Select a current national issue of significance in Australia 1.2 Determine why the issue is of national significance 1.3 Describe the main facts of the current national issue 1.4 Analyse and evaluate different perspectives on the issue 1.5 Discuss and present own opinion on the current issue 2 Describe a current issue of international 2.1 Select a current international issue significance 2.2 Determine why the issue is of international significance 2.3 Describe the main facts of the international issue 2.4 Analyse and evaluate different perspectives on the issue 2.5 Discuss and present own opinion on the current issue
+- Describe a current issue of significance in Australia - 1.1 Select a current national issue - 1.2 Determine why the issue is of national significance - 1.3 Describe the main facts of the current national issue - 1.4 Analyse and evaluate different perspectives on the issue - 1.5 Discuss and present own opinion on the current issue - 2 Describe a current issue of international significance - 2.1 Select a current international issue - 2.2 Determine why the issue is of international significance - 2.3 Describe the main facts of the international issue - 2.4 Analyse and evaluate different perspectives on the issue - 2.5 Discuss and present own opinion on the current issue